yoshiosenpai/Smart-Hydroponic-System/README.md

 ### Power Notes

-- ESP32: 3.3V logic, 5V input via USB or Vin
+- ESP32 Expansion Board: 3.3V logic, 5V input via USB or Vin
-- DHT11, PIR, Relay: 5V or 3.3V (check module specs)
+- DHT22, PIR, Relay: 5V or 3.3V (check module specs)
 - Water pump: Use relay; power pump from battery/separate supply, not directly from ESP32
 - If using 18650 batteries (2S ≈ 7.4V), use a 5V/3.3V step-down regulator for ESP32 and sensors